Wireless Multihop Quantum Teleportation Utilizing a 4-Qubit Cluster State: Abstract

 \section{Abstract}

-This research work scrutinizes quantum routing protocol with multihop teleportation for wireless mesh backbone networks, in amplitude and phase damping channels.
-After analyzing the quantum multihop protocol, we select a four-qubit cluster state as the quantum channel for the protocol.
-The quantum channel linking the intermediate nodes has been established via entanglement swapping based on four-qubit cluster state.
-Also, we established the classical and the quantum route in a distributed manner.
-We show that from the source node to the destination node, quantum information can be teleported hop-by-hop through an amplitude damping channel.
-We show that the quantum teleportation could be successful if the sender node performs Bell state measurements (BSM), and the receiver introduces auxiliary particles, applies positive operative value measure and then utilizes corresponding unitary transformation to recover the transmitted state.
-We scrutinize the success probability of transferring the quantum state through a noisy channel.
-We found that optimum probability would be attained if decoherence rate of amplitude damping channel ($\xi_a$) is zero or the number of hops ($N$) is above $75$.
-Our numerical results evince susceptibility of success probability to $\xi_a$ and $N$.
-It has been shown that as the decoherence increases, the fidelity exponentially decays until it vanishes.
-This decay is as a consequence of information loss from the system to the surrounding.
-However, the fidelity can be enhanced by considering fewer hops. \\ {\bf Keywords}: Multihop teleportation; Amplitude damping channel; Phase damping channel; Four-qubit cluster state; Fidelity.
+This paper proposes a quantum routing protocol using multihop teleportation for wireless mesh backbone networks.
+After analyzing the quantum multihop protocol, a four-qubit cluster state is selected as the quantum channel for the protocol.
+The quantum channel between intermediate nodes is established through entanglement swapping, utilizing the four-qubit cluster state.
+Additionally, both classical and quantum routes are created in a distributed manner.
+We demonstrate that quantum information can be teleported hop-by-hop from the source node to the destination node.
+Successful quantum teleportation occurs when the sender performs Bell state measurements (BSM), while the receiver introduces auxiliary particles, applies a positive operator-valued measure (POVM), and uses a corresponding unitary transformation to recover the transmitted state.
+We analyze the success probability of quantum state transfer and find that the optimal success probability is achieved when $\tau_{2|1} = \frac{1}{\sqrt{2}}$.
+Our numerical results show the susceptibility of $P_{\text{suc}}$ to the number of hops $N$.
+These findings indicate that multihop teleportation using distributed wireless quantum networks with a four-qubit cluster state is feasible.